goneri/kitchen-mincer/doc/source/index.rst

 .. glossary::

     Application:
-        * Heat file + Heat components
+        * Heat template
         * Collection of medias (e.g: distribution repository)
+        * Some tests

-    Marmite: a application and environments
+    Marmite: an application and environments
-        * an application
+        * An application
-        * collection of medias (e.g: Application backup to restore)
-        * environnement (reference or in-line)
+        * Environments (reference or in-line)

-    Environnement:
+    Environment:
-        an account of an OpenStack cloud providing Heat API.
-A name can be specified to describe the environemnt like (testing/prod/staging etc..)
+        * An account of an OpenStack providing Heat API.
+A name can be specified to describe the environment like (testing, prod, staging, etc..)
+        * Collection of medias (e.g: Application backup to restore)

     Media:
-        some data needed to run the application, see `the medias`_ bellow:
+        Some data needed to run the application, see `the medias`_ bellow:
         * ISO image retrieved from a HTTP location
-        * an eDeploy image disk
+        * An eDeploy image disk
-        * some files collected and aggregated (git, etc)
+        * Some files collected and aggregated (git repo, etc...)

     Provider: a driver for the cloud infrastructure we want to use
-        * OpenStack+Heat (default)
+        * OpenStack with Heat (default)
-        * OpenStack+Docker+Heat
+        * In the future: Deployment on baremetal machines
-        * late
+        * Other...

     Identity:
-        a set of credentials for the provider
+        A set of credentials for the provider.

     Mincer:
-        The tool in charge of the initial deployment of the infrastructure
+        The tool in charge of the initial deployment of the infrastructure.

     Kitchen Island:
         A internal code name, restricted to be kept internally and not communicated outside.

-    Tester:
-        A driver designed to run a specific kind of tests.

-    Test:
-        A process based on a `Tester` and designed to validate the good shape of a running Application.
+    Action:
+        An action is a specific kind of task, like starting the infrastructure, running a ping, etc...
+Through the combination of several actions we can perform complex and customizable workflow.

+    Scenario:
+        A scenario is composed of a sequence of actions so that we can combine different actions to perform a complex deployment.
+        For instance a scenario could be:
+            - start infrastructure
+            - init application
+            - run tests
+            - upgrade application
+            - run tests

+    logdispatcher:
+        The log dispatcher is the object in charge of distributing the logs on different targets, it could be an Object storage, or a local directory.
+Thanks to the driver mechanism we can easily add new backends.

 Marmite definition
 ==================

-The marmite describes the application, where it should be deployed and validated.
-The marmite version is the current git commit.
-In the future version may be a more elaborated schema which would combine the recent tag and current commit (i.e: the output of `git describe`) to allow different releases channel (i.e: stable/testing/experimental).
+The Marmite describes the application, where it should be deployed and validated.
+The Marmite is versioned on a git repository and the version is the one corresponding to the last commit.

+In the future, the version may be a more elaborated schema which would combine the recent tag and current commit (i.e: the output of `git describe`) to allow different releases channel (i.e: stable/testing/experimental).